Australia

 Sarah Blake

-Sarah is a Principal in our Business Advisory and Superannuation divisions.
+Sarah is a Partner in our Business Advisory and Superannuation divisions.
 Working across the family businesses and high net wealth family groups Sarah’s expertise include; self-managed superannuation funds, strategic business planning and estate planning.

 Read more >